 Duvets, pillows, linen and towels all provided.
 Gas central heating, one basket of logs for wood-burning stove and electricity included.

 Off road parking.
 Garage.
 Secure bicycle store.
-Free WiFi internet access.
+Free WiFi.
 Shops, pubs, bus route, restaurant, nearby.
 Sorry, not suitable for pets.
 Strictly non smoking.

 Description and Location